miaopas/distributed-training-introduction/README.md

-# distributed-training-introduction
+# Parallel training introduction
-An introduction of basic concepts related with distributed training.
+An introduction of basic concepts related with parallel training.